lukaszkorecki/omega-red/README.md

 Wraps [Carmine](https://github.com/ptaoussanis/carmine) for better dev ergonomics.

+> [!NOTE]
+> This repo takes over from the original [omega-red](https://github.com/nomnom-insights/nomnom.omega-red) since it received no updates for a long time.
+> The original repo is still available for reference.

 ### Why wrap?

 - provides proper connection pool management, rather than using default memoized pool